Frequently asked questions

 The sample is sent to a certified laboratory where the DNA and sometimes RNA of the cancer cells is extracted and scanned for abnormalities.
 The abnormalities are compared with known alterations and the information shared with your Medical team.
 There is a wait for results.
 Depending on the kind of tests ordered and the specific laboratory, this wait can be two or three days or as long as three or four weeks.
 During this time, you may or may not be receiving treatment.
 While the delay can be frustrating, your doctor will take this into consideration when planning treatment.

-6. Are there different types of test for NTRK gene fusions?
+6. Are there different types of tests for NTRK gene fusions?
 What are the differences?

 - Immunohistochemistry (IHC) detects NTRK (fusion) proteins in a tumor sample